Skip to main content

 const result = await MyProviderSDK.confirmPayment(session.external_data.client_secret)

 // 5.
-Complete the session
+Complete the payment session (creates Payment record, does NOT complete order)

-const completed = await client.store.orders.paymentSessions.complete(
+const completed = await client.carts.paymentSessions.complete(

 cart.id, session.id,